$ KaraMind_AI/ML RESEARCH LAB

 Troubleshooting Common Issues

-Symptoms: Claude starts forgetting earlier context or gives inconsistent responses.
+Context window exhaustion Symptoms: Claude starts forgetting earlier context or gives inconsistent responses.

 /clear

-# Or compact with specific instructions
+# Or with continuity:

 /compact Keep the database schema and API contract details

 Stop.
 The current approach isn't working.
-Let's step back and
+Let's step back and try

-try a different strategy.
+a different strategy.
 What other options do we have?

 Overly Verbose Output